top of page

 • Addressing trigger points in overused muscles

-Massage therapy may help relieve muscular tension contributing to elbow discomfort.
+Massage therapy may help relieve muscular tension contributing to elbow discomfort, but it is often most effective when combined with progressive strengthening and movement-based rehabilitation.

 Book an Assessment

-If elbow pain is affecting your ability to grip, lift, or perform daily tasks, our team can assess upper limb movement and guide an appropriate care plan.
+If elbow pain is affecting your ability to grip, lift, type, use a mouse, play sport, work with tools, or perform daily tasks, our team can assess upper limb movement and guide an appropriate care plan.

 Book Initial Appointment